 Not caring what other people think is a wonderful thing, so long as it’s not exploited.
 Sure, I can use my lack of concern to do just about anything from misdemeanors to felonies.
 But I can also use it for good.

 I can use it to help other people like me.
 I can use it to educate other sociopaths on the positive aspects of their personalty type.
 I can use it to encourage other people to view sociopaths as human beings in need of compassion instead of monsters deserving of punishment.

-Every day I try and choose the latter.
-And I hope you do too.
+Every day I try to choose the latter.
+And I hope you do, too.